emipa606/GradualRomance/README.md

     === NEW ROMANCE STAGES ===

-    There are four new romance stages, Lovebuddies, Sweethearts, Paramour and Boyfriend/Girlfriend (or &quot;Lovefriend&quot;).
+    There are four new romance stages, Lovebuddies, Sweethearts, Paramour and Boyfriend/Girlfriend (or "Lovefriend").

     Pawns start off as either Lovebuddies or Sweethearts.
 These are both relationships that form naturally as pawns flirt.
     Lovebuddies have a purely physical relationship, without any of that complicated romantic stuff.
-Sweethearts go out on dates, but aren&apos;t ready for lovin&apos;.
+Sweethearts go out on dates, but aren't ready for lovin'.
-    Paramours both do lovin&apos; and go out on dates, but they aren&apos;t formally &quot;dating&quot;, and there isn&apos;t an expectation of exclusivity.
+    Paramours both do lovin' and go out on dates, but they aren't formally "dating", and there isn't an expectation of exclusivity.
     Only after a pawn asks a pawn out do they become boyfriend/girlfriend.
 This is more serious than being paramours, but not quite as serious as being lovers.
-They do all the things lovers do, but they aren&apos;t ready to live together.
+They do all the things lovers do, but they aren't ready to live together.
     Only after a pawn asks another pawn to move in do they become lovers.

     === TOTALLY OVERHAULED ATTRACTION CALCULATION ===

     Gradual Romance changes everything about attraction calculations, too many to list here.
 But now Pawns will consider a lot more than just physical appearance.
-    Greedy pawns go after the &quot;wealthiest&quot; pawns (e.g. the ones with the nicest rooms).
+    Greedy pawns go after the "wealthiest" pawns (e.g. the ones with the nicest rooms).
 Ambitious, socialite pawns value popular partners with a lot of friends.
 Colonists with bloodlust look for those with similar outlook.
-    As pawns flirt and make romance attempts, you&apos;ll be told what factors contributed the most.
+    As pawns flirt and make romance attempts, you'll be told what factors contributed the most.
     A lot of these factors are configurable in the Defs, and it is reasonably easy to add your own.

     === ALIEN INTEGRATION ===

-    Gradual Romance auto-patches humanoid aliens, if they don&apos;t already have an author-configured patch.
+    Gradual Romance auto-patches humanoid aliens, if they don't already have an author-configured patch.
 Gradual Romance does its best to make educated guesses on which values it should assign.

     === LOAD ORDER ===